peabodyAdmin/graphiti/aiden/docs/02-architecture.md

 ```

 - Traversal respects the user’s on-screen selections only.
+- WorkingMemory is computed on demand; no WorkingMemory node or edges are persisted.
+- immediateEpisodes: HAS_TURN → HAS_ALTERNATIVE (isActive=true) → HAS_CONTENT → Episode.
+- summaries: traverse HAS_SUMMARY edges from Conversation.
+- activeEntities: traverse HAS_ACTIVE_ENTITY edges from Conversation.
+- introspectionContext: user-scoped Introspection Episodes (Episode.group_id = user) queried separately.
 - WorkingMemory rebuilds whenever the user toggles `isActive` or adds new Turns, guaranteeing the agent sees the same path.

 ---